canonical/snapd-testing/validation/README.md

 The default configuration of the project is ready to run beta validation process.

-## Smoke test execution

-Smoke test suite is used to validate a core snap is working on an specific channel.

-The initial use case for this test suite is to validate the core snap when it is promoted to stable release, but it can be used for validating other channels too.

-To run this test suite it is needed to specify the core version and channel.
-The following line shows how to run it:

-    SPREAD_CORE_VERSION=2.37.4 SPREAD_CORE_CHANNEL=stable spread google:tasks/smoke/

-The current systems are using base images with no dependencies installed on google compute engine.

-Next step is to extend the suite to run the same tests but on devices.

 ## Beta validation

 In this section it is explained how to run beta validation by using this project.
 To complete beta validation all the following tests have to be executed on dragonboard, rpi2, rpi3, core64 and core32.